capeswords/capeswords.github.io/_pages/class.md

 ## Fee Structure 2018

-The tuition covers the tuition, hall rental and a club contribution for costs such as equipment and other club training gear.
+The tuition covers the hall rental and a club contribution for costs such as equipment and other club training gear.

 There are two sets of payments that are required: